How Cultured Chicken is Made

 Cost Breakdown Summary

-Typical Cost Breakdown ($/kg chicken) Variable Costs (Media, GFs, etc.): 40-70% Capital Costs (Bioreactors): 15-35% Fixed OPEX (Labor, etc.): 10-25% Variable Cost Split Media 30-50% Growth Factors* Micros 5-15% Other 5-10% *0-60% depending on technology Key Cost Reduction Levers: Hydrolysates → -30-50% media cost Cheap GFs → -50-90% of GF cost (PIVOTAL) High cell density → -50-80% media volume Food-grade reactors → -50-80% CAPEX Scale (larger plants) → -30-50% fixed costs
+Typical Cost Breakdown ($/kg chicken) Variable Costs (Media, GFs, etc.): 40-70% Capital Costs (Bioreactors): 15-35% OPEX (Labor, Overhead, etc.): 10-25% Variable Cost Split Media 30-50% Growth Factors* Micros 5-15% Other 5-10% *0-60% depending on technology Key Cost Reduction Levers: Hydrolysates → -30-50% media cost Cheap GFs → -50-90% of GF cost (PIVOTAL) High cell density → -50-80% media volume Food-grade reactors → -50-80% CAPEX Scale (larger plants) → -30-50% fixed costs

-Source: Cost breakdown ranges from Humbird 2021, Risner et al. 2021, GFI 2021.
+Source: Cost breakdown ranges from Humbird 2021, Risner et al. 2021, GFI 2021, updated with data from PMC 2024, Believer Meats 2024, and a 2025 industry report.

 Further Resources